slr-ladders/theladders.github.com/source/_posts/2013-04-02-getting-some-clojure-nrepl-in-a-spring-app.markdown

 ```

 I hope you found this brief write-up useful.
 I plan on continuing my stumbling exploration, so look for other Clojure-related posts soon.

+*April 8th, 2013: Edited in response to suggestions from Laurent Petit.*